ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 <center><img src="{{ site.baseurl }}/img/ecoregions_clipped_map.png" alt="img" style="width: 700px;"/></center>

-then we need to restructure the object into a data frame ready for plotting. the dataframe needs to contain the id for each polygon, in this case the name of the ecoregion it is from. explore the contents of `shpdata_feow_clip`, using `str`.
-Remember that `@` accesses slots within the `shpdata_feow` spatial object:
+Then we need to restructure the object into a data frame ready for plotting. the dataframe needs to contain the id for each polygon, in this case the name of the ecoregion it is from. explore the contents of `shpdata_feow_clip`, using `str`.
+Remember that `@` accesses slots within the `shpdata_FEOW` spatial object:

 ```r
 str(shpdata_FEOW_clip@data)
 ```

 `ECOREGION` contains all the data for the different types of ecoregions, they have names like "Aegean Drainages" and "Central Prairie".
-Now we can use `ECOREGION` as an identifier in the `fortify()` command to transform the spatial object to a dataframe, where each polygon will be given an `id` of which `ECOREGION` it is from:
+Now we can use `ECOREGION` as an identifier in the `fortify()` command to transform the spatial object to a dataframe, where each polygon will be given an `id` of which `ECOREGION` it is from.
+Transforming to a dataframe is necessary to keep the metadata for each polygon, which is necessary to colour the points in the ggplot.

 ```r
 shpdata_FEOW_clip_f <- fortify(shpdata_FEOW_clip, region = "ECOREGION")  # this could take a while